CarolineMillan/CHIP8_emulator/README.md

 ### Short-term

-- finalise error handling
+- Finalise error handling
-- separate host-specific timing fields from the chip8 struct (functionality would remain the same, but it would be nice to separate out the emulator logic from the frontend)
+- Separate host-specific timing fields from the chip8 struct (functionality would remain the same, but it would be nice to separate out the emulator logic from the frontend)

 ### Long-term

-- extend to a CHIP-48, SUPER-CHIP or XO-CHIP
+- Extend to a CHIP-48, SUPER-CHIP or XO-CHIP
-- try making a CHIP-8 rom using [Octo](https://johnearnest.github.io/Octo/index.html?key=VSNszvkc)
+- Try making a CHIP-8 rom using [Octo](https://johnearnest.github.io/Octo/index.html?key=VSNszvkc)

 ## Acknowledgements and Resources Used: